andreasruden/d2-spmod/README.md

 - Rebalanced drop rates of runes r01-r24 (El-Ist) to be farmable at Countess at more linear rates.
 - High Level Bases have been made more common.
 - Changed the rarity of some bases that was causing uniques to be very rare.
+- "Good" TCs made more common from bosses.

 # UniqueItems.txt
 - Weighting of unique rings have been rebalanced.